Key takeaways

 - Benzodiazepines may cause physical and psychological dependence—the risk is higher with higher doses, longer duration of use, or a history of drug or alcohol abuse.
 If you take a benzodiazepine, take the medication only as prescribed.

-- Benzodiazepines should be used for the short-term, and when discontinuing, the drug should be slowly tapered to avoid withdrawal symptoms.
-Withdrawal symptoms may include seizures, along with many other symptoms such as agitation, confusion, rapid heartbeat, vertigo, and other symptoms.
+- Benzodiazepines should be used as a short-term treatment, and when discontinuing, the drug should be slowly tapered to avoid withdrawal symptoms, such as seizures, agitation, confusion, rapid heartbeat, and vertigo.

-- Patients with seizure disorders are at higher risk for withdrawal symptoms.
+- Patients with seizure disorders have a higher risk for withdrawal symptoms.

 - In patients with depression, there is a risk of suicide.
 Patients with depression should also be treated with an antidepressant and should be closely monitored.

-- Benzodiazepines should be used with caution in patients with impaired respiratory function (COPD, sleep apnea).
+- Benzodiazepines should be used with caution in patients with impaired respiratory function, such as those who have COPD and sleep apnea.

 Xanax has some additional warnings: